sassoftware/esp-kubernetes/README.md

 be created.

 After the deployment is completed you should see active pods within your namespace.
 For example, consider the output below.
-The pods(ingress) marked with a **M** only appear in a Multi-user deployment.
-The pods(ingress) marked with a **C** only appear when graphical clients are included in the deployment.
+The pods (Ingress) marked with a **M** only appear in a multi-user deployment.
+The pods (Ingress) marked with a **C** only appear when graphical clients are included in the deployment.

 ```
    [esp-cloud]$ kubectl -n mudeploy get pods